 Sifting simply separates the larger bits so the flour performs closer to what a recipe expects.

 It is not an all-or-nothing choice.
 It is a dial you turn based on the bake.
 A finer sift supports tall sandwich bread and light cakes.
-Leaving more bran in brings chew and fuller flavor to sourdough loaves.
+Leaving more bran in brings chew and fuller flavor to sourdough loaves and whole-grain baked goods.

 One thing worth knowing, sifting a portion of bran at home is not the same as commercial flour processing.
-When you sift freshly milled flour, you are simply adjusting texture.
+When you sift freshly milled flour, you are simply adjusting texture and sifting out a portion of the bran not all of it

 For more on how flour behaves once it hits liquid, the How to Bake with Freshly Milled Flour and How to Convert Recipes to Freshly Milled Flour guides go deeper on both.